thomaswmn/coreos-k8s/README.md

 * 52_download_docker_images.sh - download the required container images and
   create the disk image that is used by the final system to load the images.
   Makes use of the tooling in the directory image-builder.
+* 53_download_tools.sh - download mo (and maybe other tools), required for image preparation

 ## TODOs